Arsenal transfer news: Eddie Nketiah joins Leeds on loan | Goal.com

 Nketiah played nine times for Emery's team last term and scored in the final Premier League game of the season as they beat Burnley 3-1.

-Nketiah is Leeds' sixth signing of the transfer window, as Marcelo Bielsa's team have already landed Jack Clarke, Helder Costa, Jack Harrison, Illan Meslier and Ben White.
+He is Leeds' sixth signing of the transfer window, as Marcelo Bielsa's team have already landed Jack Clarke, who rejoined on loan from Tottenham, Helder Costa, Jack Harrison, Illan Meslier and Ben White.

-His move to the Championship club was announced on a busy deadline day for Arsenal, who also agreed an £8 million ($10m) deal for Chelsea defender David Luiz and are closing in on a move for Kieran Tierney from Celtic.
+His move to the Championship club was announced on a busy deadline day for Arsenal, who also agreed an £8 million ($10m) deal for Chelsea defender David Luiz and have finalised a move for Kieran Tierney from Celtic.

-The Europa League runners-up have already signed Nicolas Pepe from Lille in a club-record deal, William Saliba from Saint-Etienne and Gabriel Martinelli from Ituano, while Dani Ceballos joined on loan.
+The Europa League runners-up have already signed Nicolas Pepe from Lille in a club-record deal, William Saliba from Saint-Etienne and Gabriel Martinelli from Ituano, while Dani Ceballos joined on loan from Real Madrid.